 Preventing Frozen and Bursting Water Pipes

-There are a lot of factors that play into pipes freezing inside of your home: outside temperature, inside temperature, insulation, and placement in home (or any other building).
+There are a lot of factors that play into pipes freezing inside of your home such as outside temperature, indoor temperature, insulation, and placement of pipes in the home (or any other building).
 Pipes in attics, above ceilings, in crawl spaces and basements, and near exterior walls are highly vulnerable to freezing, especially if you have poor insulation, wall cracks, or other openings that allow entry of cold outside air.

-You will also want to monitor important risk control equipment, such as water-based fire protections systems (sprinkler systems, fire pumps, hoses and hydrants).
+You will also want to monitor important risk control equipment, such as water-based fire protection systems (sprinkler systems, fire pumps, hoses, and hydrants).
 Whether or not piping in these systems actually bursts, any freezing of water can block water flow, preventing proper operation in case of a fire.
 These systems must remain heated and ice-free to minimize the impact of fire and water damage.

 (depending on the hazard, a wet pipe sprinkler system can be converted to a dry system)

 Best practices we think you should implement to prevent pipes freezing (and bursting as a result) in your home:

 - Properly Insulate Attics, exterior walls and other areas lacking adequate heating.